 The public consultation included 2 webinars and 39 public information sessions and workshops, held across New South Wales between September 2017 and April 2018.

 Feedback was received from nearly 700 people attending workshops, over 100 written submissions, verbal submissions, and feedback through the NSW Government’s Have Your Say online portal.

 Summary of submissions

 The summary of submissions report provides an overview and analysis of the feedback provided.
 This includes feedback received through workshops and written and verbal submissions.
 While it is not an exhaustive record of every comment received, it gives a representative summary of the comments and issues raised.

 Where is the process up to?

-Video 1: Introduction to the proposed new system for managing and conserving Aboriginal cultural heritage in NSW.
+- Video 1: Introduction to the proposed new system for managing and conserving Aboriginal cultural heritage in New South Wales.